coderefinery/documentation/content/guide.md

 ### Different combinations of episodes
-The lesson is setup in a modular way, episodes can be mixed and matched to tailor the lesson to the audiance.
+The lesson is setup in a modular way, episodes can be mixed and matched to tailor the lesson to the audience.
 Here are two logical 'itineraries':

 #### A lesson with a focus on Sphinx and ReadTheDocs:
 1. Wishlist